cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Session Affinity
 ****************

-Cilium's BPF kube-proxy replacement supports Kubernetes service session affinity.
+Cilium's eBPF kube-proxy replacement supports Kubernetes service session affinity.
 Each connection from the same pod or host to a service configured with ``sessionAffinity: ClientIP`` will always select the same service endpoint.
 The default timeout for the affinity is three hours (updated by each request to